Tier 2 Visa Mortgages UK: Foreign National Mortgages

 How much will you need for a Tier 2 Visa mortgage deposit?

-As long as you satisfy all of the criteria to take out a UK mortgage as a foreign national, you may be able to secure a mortgage with an LTV of up to 90%, which means you could require a deposit of as little as 10%.
+As long as you satisfy all of the criteria to take out a UK mortgage as a foreign national, you may be able to secure a mortgage with a deposit as low as between 5-10% depending on your income.
 But, it is worth noting that having a larger deposit will provide you with access to a larger pool of lenders and more affordable deals.

 If you can put down a deposit that’s 15–25% of a property’s value, you’ll put yourself in a great position to get a fantastic deal.